ducalex/retro-go/README.md

 required, twisting the wires tightly will work just fine.
 [A more involved solution can be seen here.](https://wiki.odroid.com/odroid_go/silent_volume)

 # Known issues
-An up to date list of incompatible/broken games can be found on the ODROID-GO forums.
+An up to date list of incompatible/broken games can be found on the [ODROID-GO forums](https://forum.odroid.com/viewtopic.php?f=159&t=37599).
+This is also the place to submit bug reports and feature requests.

 # Future plans
-- Rewind  (In progress)
-- Cheats  (In progress)
+- SNES emulation (In progress)
-- Netplay (In progress)
+- Netplay (On hold)

-# Compilation
+# Building Retro-Go

-The official esp-idf version 3.3 or 4.0 is required and it is recommended to apply the sdcard-fix patch located in the tools folder.
-Only the cmake build system is supported.
+## Prerequisites
+You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) version 3.3.4 or 4.0.2.
+The legacy (make) build system isn't supported, only idf/cmake.

+An optional patch to improve SD Card compatibility can be found in the tools folder.

+_Note: many other versions of esp-idf will work but at least 3.3.0, 4.0.0, 4.1.0, and 4.2.0 are known to have driver bugs resulting in no audio or no SD Card support.
+For now the best choice is 4.0.2.
+I will update this document when 4.1 or 4.2 fix the driver issues._

 ## Build everything and generate .fw:
-1. `python rg_tool.py build-fw`
+1. `rg_tool.py build-fw`

 For a smaller build you can also specify which apps you want, for example the launcher + nes/gameboy only:
-1. `python rg_tool.py build-fw retro-go nofrendo-go gnuboy-go`
+1. `rg_tool.py build-fw retro-go nofrendo-go gnuboy-go`

 ## Build, flash, and monitor individual apps for faster development:
-1. `python rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`
+1. `rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`
-* Offset is required only if you use my multi-firmware, in which case it is displayed in the boot menu.
+* Offset is required only if you use my multi-firmware AND retro-go isn't the first installed application, in which case the offset is shown in the multi-firmware.

 # Acknowledgements